viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 ## Control your mock robot using the Viam app

-When you add components to your robot, the Viam app automatically generates a UI for your board, motor and arm under the **Control** tab.
+When you add components to your robot, the Viam app automatically generates a UI for them under the **Control** tab.

 ![Screenshot from the Viam app showing the CONTROL tab with the fake arm, and motor components.](../../img/build-a-mock-robot/control-tab.png)

 If you configured real components, you would be able to control them from this section of the app.
 You could do things like control the direction and speed of the motor, and change the joint positions of your robotic arm.
 However, since you are using fake components, you will only see the robot's reported positions and speeds change from the UI.
-You will not be able to see your robot move in the physical world.

-Next, you will install a Viam SDK (software development kit) so you can write custom logic to control the mock robot.
+Next, install a Viam SDK (software development kit) so you can write custom logic to control the mock robot.

 ## Control your mock robot using a Viam SDK